ShubhamMehta2003/Blinkit_Dashboard-PowerBI-/README.md

 ### 🌆 City Performance
 ![City Performance](screenshots/city_performance.png)

-> *(To display correctly, make sure these screenshots are placed inside a `screenshots/` folder in your repository.
-You can rename or adjust paths as needed.)*
+> ⚠️ *Make sure these images are uploaded inside a folder named `screenshots/` in your GitHub repository.
+If not, the images will not display correctly.*

 ---